 By showcasing the current social and political activism happening in Indonesia, ‘Breaking the Chains’ aims to stimulate and encourage movement and reaction, not only in other countries around the world where similar practices that deny the basic human rights and promote abuses are presently occurring, but also intends to increase awareness and stimulate action and advocacy for human rights on a global level.

 ‘Breaking the chains: Anto’s story‘ is a testimony-style collaborative short-documentary that depicts the subjective lived experience of Anto, a young man who was restrained but was then released and reintegrated in the community as a self-taught artist and English student.
 This film is currently being co-edited with Anto.
 You can read a joint paper about his experience and a blog about this participatory video

-In ‘Breaking the chains: Human rights abuses against the mentally ill’ experts present the issue of human rights and mental health on the international scene.
+In ‘Breaking the chains: Human rights abuses against the mentally ill’ experts present the issue of human rights and mental health on the international scene (in progress).

 All profits made will go towards continuing the Breaking the chains series and towards the campaign for the defence of the human rights of people with mental illness.
 Please help!